System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-YOCTO-INSTALL.md

 ```

-* When you need to Initialize the build environment later
+* When you need to initialize the build environment later

 ```bash
 source setup-environment build